vanesp/portux/README.md

 ### Redis usage

-The Redis datastore resides on machine rpi1.local and is accessible via the standard port.
+The Redis datastore resides on machine portux.local and is accessible via the standard port.

-The subscribe messages are of the form:

-    {
-        "t" : "all",
-        "e" : "portux",
-        "p" : [ 'type', 'location', 'quantity','value']
-    }

-Where RNR sensors are split into <sensortype> Temperature / Humidity / Light / Motion and <value> needs no more calculation.
-The order is changed from the previous version because this allows easier subscription to e.g. all motion events, or all temperature events.

-Additionally two kinds of message are sent:

-* Motion messages (type = Motion, location is 2 (Studeerkamer) or 3 (Woonkamer) by rcvsend)
-* Switch messages (type = Switch, location is 1..4, value is true (On) or false (Off))

 ### Transforming to a Daemon